Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Blazar Boosted Dark Matter–Induced Flux

 We impose the condition $t_\mathrm{BH}^i > t_\chi(z_i, m_\chi, T_\chi)$, ensuring that only sources from which particles of mass $m_\chi$ and kinetic energy $T_\chi$ have enough time to reach our galaxy contribute to the stacked flux.

 The total flux is then

 Given the typical age of blazars ($\sim 10\,\mathrm{Gyr}$), the right panel of \Cref{fig:AGNs_flux} shows the maximum redshift $z$ from which DM particles of different masses and kinetic energies $T_\chi$ (measured in our Galaxy, not at the source) can contribute to the flux.
 The dashed and dotted gray lines indicate, respectively, the minimum and maximum redshifts of the 324 blazars in our sample, while the dash-dotted line corresponds to the single blazar that provides the dominant contribution.
 These limits follow from the quantities listed in \Cref{tab:agn-summary}, and the ranking proxy $k_p/(4\pi d_L^2)$ is used in \Cref{tab:agn-top} to identify the most relevant sources.
-The left panel of \Cref{fig:AGNs_flux} shows the fluxes for purely vectorial and axial cases with $m_\chi = 10\,\mathrm{MeV}$ and $m_\chi = 1\,\mathrm{GeV}$, and $m_{Z^\prime}=3\, m_\chi$, after excluding contributions from blazars whose DM particles could not reach our Galaxy within their lifetime.
+The left panel of \Cref{fig:AGNs_flux} shows the fluxes for a fixed $m_\chi = 10\,\mathrm{MeV}$ DM mass and four different ALP masses: $m_a = 1, \, 10, \, 100, \, 1000$ GeV, after excluding contributions from blazars whose DM particles could not reach our Galaxy within their lifetime.

 Finally, the kinetic energy of the DM fermion, $T_\chi$, is redshifted as the particles reach our galaxy, to a value $T_\chi^{(\infty)}$~\cite{DeMarchi:2025uoo}, where the superscript $(\infty)$ means that we are measuring the energy in the galaxy, but sufficiently far from the star: